prettiest trees to plant

 4. American Elm

-prettiest trees to plant
+the prettiest ornamental trees to plant

 5. Plant Ornamental Trees